 John "AJ" Kluge

-John “AJ” Kluge is a research assistant and an incoming PhD student at the Nova Southeastern University (NSU) Physical Oceanography Lab.
+John “AJ” Kluge is a research assistant and a PhD student at the Nova Southeastern University (NSU) Physical Oceanography Lab.
 Currently he is working on electromagnetic fields and their correlation to internal waves while aiding in other research conducted in the lab.
 Before his current work John obtained his Bachelor’s Degree of Marine Sciences from University of New England and his Masters of Sciences in Marine Biology from NSU’s Halmos College of Natural Sciences and Oceanography.
 John’s graduate work primarily focused on coral epidemic and population models of four coral genera in the Arabian Gulf.
 While working on his Master’s thesis his interest for modeling grew and ultimately led him to pursue a career in Physical Oceanography.
 Originally from Washington State, John was involved with Metro Parks Tacoma by volunteering or through internship opportunities at various parks around Pierce County.
 During his internship at Point Defiance Zoo & Aquarium, he would communicate to the public in a group setting or private tours scheduled by the park.
 It was these experiences that inspired him to continue his education at the NSU Halmos College of Natural Sciences and Oceanography and brought him to where he is today.